A Last Minute Trip To Antwerp

 But now, it stands as a beautiful building with a hella weird statue out front.
 I’m not kidding.
 Look at it.
 Art is so weird sometimes.
 Anyways, now that I’ve done some Googling, I can tell you that it is a bas-relief of Semini; the Scandinavian god of youth and fertility.
 I didn’t want to play around with fertility gods too much, because I prefer food babies to those of human origin.
 So I moved swiftly on, stopping in Billie’s Bier Kafétaria for a beer.
 I had a dark coconut IPA which was delicious, but incredibly filling.

-And after that, I headed over to Cogels Osylei… But more on that in this post!
+And after that, I headed over to Cogels Osylei… But more on that in another post!

 Amy Morgan